stuk88/sails-hook-cms/readme.md

 ```

 ## You can help!
-* We need to transform jade templates into pug or ejs to support auto system updates.
-(Currently we have some major issues because Jade is DEPRECATED).
+* This hook needs to load the heavy form fields from ajax (model, collection), and generate them server side.
+That will lower load times for the hook and will allow to use pug with jade-async (Currently we have some major issues because Jade is DEPRECATED).
-* Add support for sails 1.0 (Add another Schema parser)

 ## Support
 Please open an issue.